kuma35/thinking-forth-translate/chapter5.rst

    Learn and adopt Forth\'s naming conventions.

-In the quest for short, yet meaningful names, Forth programmers have adopted certain naming conventions. :doc:`appendixe` includes a list of the most useful conventions developed over the years.
+In the quest for short, yet meaningful names, Forth programmers have adopted certain naming conventions. :doc:`Appendix E<appendixe>` includes a list of the most useful conventions developed over the years.

 An example of the power of naming conventions is the use of “dot” to